-The University of Manitoba campus closes annually during the December holiday break (December 21, 2024 - January 1, 2025).
+The University of Manitoba campus closes annually during the December holiday break (December 24, 2025 - January 2, 2026).

-All students are assessed a holiday break fee in addition to regular room and meal plan fees for the Fall Term.
-This permits all students who wish to remain in residence over the break to do so.
-The extended stay fee includes daily dinner service for the duration of the break.
-Students not intending to stay in residence for any portion of the holiday break may opt out and receive a credit on their account (which is applied to Winter Term fees) provided they complete the opt out form on the residence portal on or before December 13.
+Students who wish to remain in residence over the break may do so but must opt in and additional fees apply.
+Students intending to stay in residence for any portion of the holiday break may opt in by completing the holiday break form on the residence portal on or before December 1.
+The extended stay fee includes daily dinner service for the duration of the break and will be added to Winter Term residence fees.
 During the holiday break, services (within and outside of residences) are limited, but caretaking and 24-hour security will be provided for students staying in residence.
-Students that opt out and found occupying their room during the holiday break are subject to fines and/or disciplinary actions.
+Students that do not opt in and are found occupying their room during the holiday break are subject to fines and/or disciplinary actions.

-Residence will remain open during fall and spring breaks.
+Residence will remain open during Fall and Winter Term breaks.
 Meal plans will remain in effect and the Dining Hall will remain open.
 However, Dining Services hours and menu selections will be modified at its locations during these break periods.
-Notification that you are remaining in residence during fall and spring breaks is not required.
+Notification that you are remaining in residence during Fall and Winter Term breaks is not required.

-1.5 MANDATORY MFAI PLAN
+1.5 MANDATORY MEAL PLAN

 All residence students residing in Mary Speechly Hall, Pembina Hall Residence, and University College Residence are required to purchase one of the meal plans offered by Dining Services as outlined on the residence application portal meal plan page and within Section 5.0 - Appendix 1: Residence Rate Table.
 Mandatory meal plan selections are contracted for both terms.
 After you initially select a meal plan, you may increase the value and/or frequency of the meal plan at any time, but you may only reduce the value/ frequency prior to the meal plan change deadline in each term.
 Late move-ins will have 7 days from the date of arrival to make changes to reduce the value of their meal plan.
 For all meal plan changes, please visit the Dining Services office at 202 Pembina Hall.
 Please see Section 5.4 - Appendix 5: Dates & Deadlines Calendar for the exact dates.
+Note that these terms also apply to non-mandatory meal plans purchased by students in Arthur Mauro residence.